-If you have any questions or concerns about this information, please direct them to the dean of learning & student development.
+If you have any questions or concerns about this information, please direct them to the dean of students.

 Smoking

 Quinebaug Valley Community College is a smoke-free college, both in Danielson and Willimantic.
 No smoking is allowed in the buildings, and is allowed outdoors only at designated sites.